gitter-badger/BAF/README.md

 how can a pull request be definitely merged?
 * adds new from the TODO
-* corrects mistakes in the old
+* patces bugs from the TODO

 TODO list(features) in the free version
 - [x] custom search that exports the targets ips / open ports to text file for custom attacks